clarkfitzg/makeParallel/inst/pems/notes.md

 #### Option 2 - traversing task graph

-The second way is to work our way through the task graph, where nested subexpressions are tasks.
+The second way to expand vectorized statements is to work our way through the task graph, where nested subexpressions are tasks.

 How would we actually implement this?
-First of all it requires the task graph to actually contain the nested subexpressions.
+The task graph must actually contain the nested subexpressions.
-The problem that I ran into when I tried to implement this was that I didn't actually use the task graph; I used the subexpressions.
+The current version of the task graph does not contain nested subexpressions, so I used recursion into the subexpressions.
-This requires recursion and is pretty clumsy.
+This was clumsy at best.

 The difficult thing is when we actually go to expand the code, we have to keep in mind our position in the graph, where in the graph to insert the nodes, and which edges to update based on these changes.
 Thus we need to keep the overall structure of the task graph in mind, and this makes things difficult.